MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/troubleshoot-desktop-flow-run-queue-errors.md

 #### AttendedUserSessionNotActive

-This error occurs when the user specified in the connection is logged into the target machine but its session is either in a locked or disconnected state.
+This error occurs when the user specified in the connection is signed in to the target machine but the target session is either in a locked or disconnected state.

 ##### Resolution